pecholakov/CaloCalc/README.md

 Database with food
 -------
 In a database is stored information about the type of the food, quantity, calories, chemical composition (fats, carbohydrates and proteins).
-In this database the user can add new food, to modify values, to import and to export the database.
+In this database the user can add new food, to modify values.

 Account
 -------